Skip to Content

 The value of people trained in AI is increasing because companies need these specialists to ensure that their intelligence-driven automation systems are operating correctly and providing the desired benefits.

-AI-as-a-service (AIaaS) is when a third-party provider offers artificial intelligence services to a corporation or company.
+Artificial Intelligence as a Service (AIaaS) is when a third-party provider offers artificial intelligence services to a corporation or company.

 Firms can take advantage of these offerings in two ways.
 First, they can outsource the AI components of their operation so that they do not have to worry about setup, maintenance, or improvements.